asvskartheek/Cache-Optimizer/README.md

 # Cache-Optimizer
-Repository of the research (previously done and Our Contribution) on optimization of cache usage using Machine Learning Algorithms.
-There are 2 basic ways through which cache usage can be maximised:
+We intend to implement already existing algorithms for cache optimization using ML techniques. </br>
+There are two ways in which cache blocks are replaced:</br>
-1. Cache Eviction
+1. Eviction
-2. Pre-Fetching
+2. Prefetching

 # Cache Eviction
 ## 1. Driving Cache Replacement with ML-based LeCAR - Giuseppe Vietri et. al
 Proposed a general framework called **LeCaR** that uses the ML technique of regret minimization to answer the question in the affirmative.
 Paper shows that the LeCaR framework outperforms **ARC** using only two fundamental eviction policies, LRU and LFU, by more than 18x when the cache size is small relative to the size of the working set.